Donald Trump, Vladimir Putin Spoke 2 Days Before China Revealed Coronavirus Cases, Topic Of Call Still Unclear

 Abramson’s claim that Trump has taken Putin’s word over that of U.S. intelligence agencies has been supported by earlier reporting.
 According to one MSNBC report, Trump accepted Putin’s assertion that Ukraine, not Russia, interfered in the 2016 elections, dismissing U.S. intelligence assessments to the contrary.

-He also cancelled joint military exercises with South Korea on Putin’s suggestion, according to the MSNBC report, and dismissed intelligence findings on the range of North Korean ballistic missiles after Putin contradicted them.
+He also canceled joint military exercises with South Korea on Putin’s suggestion, according to the MSNBC report, and dismissed intelligence findings on the range of North Korean ballistic missiles after Putin contradicted them.